NoranBits/P2PLauncher/README.md

 # P2PLauncher (modernized for .NET 9)

-P2PLauncher connects peers into a virtual LAN using FreeLAN with a WPF client and a headless server CLI.
+P2PLauncher connects peers into a virtual LAN using FreeLAN with a WPF client (MVVM) and a headless server CLI.

+## Tech stack
+- .NET 9
+- WPF client using MVVM (CommunityToolkit.Mvvm)
+- Server CLI with System.CommandLine and Serilog

 ## Quick start